English cricket team in Australia and New Zealand in 1881–82

 An England cricket team toured Australia, New Zealand and the United States between September 1881 and March 1882.
-The tour was privately organised by the professional players James Lillywhite, junior, Alfred Shaw and Arthur Shrewsbury.
-In all matches other than Tests, the team was called A. Shaw's XI.
+Their first match in Australia began on 23 November, and the team went on to New Zealand for seven matches before returning to Australia in February and playing the last three Tests, ending on 18 March.
 In Australia, the tour itinerary consisted of seven first-class matches, including a four-match Test series against Australia.

 The Test series was won 2–0 by Australia with two matches drawn.
 The Ashes, which began later in 1882, were not at stake.
 None of the matches in either New Zealand or the United States have been ascribed first-class status.
+Besides the four Tests, two matches against Victoria and one match against New South Wales have been recognised as first-class.

+The tour became the subject of a potential betting scandal after certain English players were implicated in rumours about receiving money to participate in match-fixing.
+The match in question was against Victoria at the Melbourne Cricket Ground, played 16–20 December 1881.
+In the end, nothing could be proven and the matter was eventually dropped, but not until after a degree of public discussion in English cricket.

+History

+The tour was privately organised by the professional players James Lillywhite, junior, Alfred Shaw and Arthur Shrewsbury.
 The team left England in September 1881 and sailed across the Atlantic first to play five matches in the United States during October.
+In all matches other than Tests, the team was called A. Shaw's XI.

 Their first match in Australia began on 23 November.
 After completing the first Test at the turn of the year, the team went to New Zealand for seven matches before returning to Australia in February and playing the last three Tests.
 The tour ended on 18 March.
 Besides the four Tests, two matches against Victoria and one match against New South Wales have been recognised as first-class.

-The tour became the subject of a potential betting scandal after certain English players were implicated in rumours about receiving money to participate in match-fixing.
-The match in question was against Victoria at the Melbourne Cricket Ground, played 16–20 December 1881.
-In the end, nothing could be proven and the matter was eventually dropped, but not until after a degree of public discussion in English cricket.